 Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
-The Abra drilling database is stored in DatashedTM with data hosting services provided by the Mitchell River Group.
+The Abra drilling database is stored in Datashed[TM] with data hosting services provided by the Mitchell River Group.
 Approximately 25% of the assay data has been cross checked against the original assay results and logging sheets.
 Records of cross checks are stored in the database.
 All data was visually validated on import.
-From 2018 Log ChiefTM was used for logging and sampling which has in built validation checks.
+From 2018, Log Chief[TM] was used for logging and sampling which has in built validation checks.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-The Competent Person for the geological/assay data and geological interpretation is Mr Don Maclean: MSc (Geol), MAIG and RP Geo (Exploration and Mining), MSEG.
-Mr MacLean is a consultant to GML and spent extensive time at Abra in 2017, 2018 and 2019.
-The Competent Person for the Mineral Resource Estimate is Mr Mark Drabble: B.App.
+The Competent Person for the geological and assay data is Mr Angelo Scopel (Geol), Bachelor in Geology, MAIG.
+Mr. Scopel is a permanent employee of Galena Mining Limited and worked at Abra Project between 2007 until November 2011 with Abra Mining Limited, returning to the project in September 2017 with Galena Mining.
+Mr. Scopel spent extensive periods of time at Abra in 2017, 2018, 2019, and 2020 The Competent Person for the Mineral Resource Estimate is Mr Mark Drabble: B.App.
 Sci.
 (Geology), MAusIMM, MAIG.
-Mr Drabble is a Principal Consultant with Optiro Pty Ltd. Mr Drabble visited the Abra Project in August 2018 and carried out a review of key drill core intercepts, geology, logging, drillhole collar verification and sampling methodology, The Competent Persons are of the opinion that this work has all been completed in line with industry best practice and to an appropriate standard for the Mineral Resource reported.
+Mr Drabble is a Principal Consultant with Optiro Pty Ltd. Mr Drabble visited the Abra Project in August 2018 and December 2020 to carry out reviews of key drill core intercepts, geology, logging, drill-hole collar verification and sampling methodology, The Competent Persons are of the opinion that this work has all been completed in line with industry best practice and to an appropriate standard for the Mineral Resource reported.